shnygns/kickbot/README.md

 5. In the `config.py` file, set the `BOT_TOKEN` variable to your Bot Token.

+## IMPORTANT - Improve Accuracy with a Telegram user API ID and HASH

+Kickbot will try to watch for usrs coming and going from your group, but that method does not produce a 100% accurate list of chat members.
+For better accuracy, we STRONGLY recommend getting an API ID and HASH from my.telegram.com.
+This info gives you access to a more advanced API that will deliver a list of participants in your chat, leading to better kicking accuracy.

+In config.py:

+API_ID = XXXXXXXXXX      # Integer (i.e. no quotes)
+API_HASH = "XXXXXXXXXX"  # String (i.e. with quotes)

 ## Usage

 Invite this bot to your group as an admin.
 Make sure the bot's settings in Bot Father give it full privilidges.
 The bot will store user information in its database as people interact in your group.